james2509/RoadStatus/README.md

 The build will generate the code to RoadStatus project in the bin\Debug\netcoreapp2.1 folder.
 To run the output run "dotnet roadstatus.dll {param}" where {param} is the RoadId the app should check.
 E.g. C:\Git\RoadStatus\bin\Debug\netcoreapp2.1>dotnet roadstatus.dll A12

-To check the exit code then run "echo %errorlevel".
+To check the exit code then run "echo %errorlevel%".
 E.g. C:\Git\RoadStatus\bin\Debug\netcoreapp2.1>echo %errorlevel%

 ## Running the Tests